microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.0.md

 We had to separately model out the type of `this`, the parameters, and the return type of the original method, using the type parameters `This`, `Args`, and `Return`.

 Exactly how complex your decorators functions are defined depends on what you want to guarantee.
 Just keep in mind, your decorators will be used more than they're written, so a well-typed version will usually be preferable - but there's clearly a trade-off with readability, so try to keep things simple.
+Also, remember that it's not currently possible for decorators to mutate the declaration it is decorating.
+For example, while it's possible to add properties to a class via a decorator, TypeScript itself won't recognize that new property on the class.

 More documentation on writing decorators will be available in the future - but [this post](https://2ality.com/2022/10/javascript-decorators.html) should have a good amount of detail for the mechanics of decorators.